sccn/sccn.github.io/tutorials/05_Preprocess/resampling.md

 Change the sampling rate
 ---------------------------------

-The most common use for <font color=brown>Tools → Change sampling rate</font> is to reduce the sampling rate to save memory and disk storage.
+The most common use for <span style="color: brown">Tools → Change sampling rate</span> is to reduce the sampling rate to save memory and disk storage.
 A [pop_resample.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_resample.m) window pops up, asking for the new sampling rate.
 The function uses Matlab *resample()* (in the Signal Processing toolbox-- if you do not have this toolbox, it will use the